flutter/website/src/docs/cookbook/networking/send-data.md

 Hooray!
 Now you've got a function that send the title to a server to create an album.

-## 4. Let's get the Title as input from user
+## 4. Let's get the title as input from user

 Let's create a `TextField` to enter title and a `RaisedButton` to send data to server.
 Also define a `TextEditingController` to read the user input form a `TextField`